 Still not sure?

 This is a very basic way of looking at it.
-In real life the mAh depends on a few more things, like the discharge current that is being used and the temperature.
+In real life the mAh depends on a few more variables, like the discharge current that is being used and the (ambient)temperature.
 More on that in the Advanced charging section.

 What is the recommended charge current for eneloops?